 We want to strengthen our awareness of this pathway and these types of resonance characteristics to track and enhance resonance during singing to help ensure vocal balance and improve our power and qualities of tone and our vocal sound.
 With focused exercise and by studying your vowel shapes, you will begin to understand and ultimately feel qualities of resonant tone developing.

 Singing Resonance Exercises

-Here are some simple exercises taken from my book Beginning Singing that I also use regularly in my vocal studio to help you experience the proper shifts in singing resonance.
+Here are some simple vocal resonance exercises taken from my book Beginning Singing that I also use regularly in my vocal studio to help you experience the proper shifts in singing resonance.

-Practice each exercise, listen closely as this will help you experience the tones, sounds, and sensations that are true voice resonance.
+Practice each exercise, and listen closely, as this will help you experience the tones, sounds, and sensations that are true voice resonance.

-1. In this simple exercise for both male and female voices, first close your mouth and bring your teeth gently together.
+- In this simple exercise for both male and female voices, first, close your mouth and bring your teeth gently together.

-3. Now, glide your hum down to your lowest pitch, paying attention to where you feel the vibrations.
+- Now, glide your hum down to your lowest pitch, paying attention to where you feel the vibrations in the lowest resonance.

-Did you feel the vibrations drop into your chest or upper chest?
-The lower register is often called “chest voice” because of these sensations.
+- Did you feel the vibrations drop into your chest or upper chest?
+The lower register is often called "chest voice" because of these chest resonance sensations.

-Let's map the sensations as we move from one vowel sound to another in this vocal exercise.
+In this vocal exercise, let's map the sensations as we move from one vowel sound to another.

 - Start by taking a deep breath and then hold a long OO vowel (as in BLUE).